yonasBSD/ternfs/README.md

 * 1 shuckle instance

 A multitude of directories to persist the whole thing will appear in `<data-dir>`.
 The filesystem will also be mounted using FUSE under `<data-dir>/fuse/mnt`.

+TODO add instruction on how to run a multi-datacenter setup.

 ## Building the Kernel module